jan-bogaerts/mark/src/markdownCode.md

 - when the user selects a tree item, the key of the first selected item is assigned to the position-tracking service's activeFragment
 - this component monitors the position-tracking service for changes to the currently selected text-fragment.
   - use `positionTrackingService.eventTarget.addEventListener('change', eventHandler)` to attach the event handler
-  - when the position changes, set the tree's selectedKeys property to the key (if any) of the text-fragment so that the corresponding tree node becomes selected. `key = e.detail?.key`
+  - when the position changes, set the tree's selectedKeys and defaultExpandedKeys properties to the key (if any) of the text-fragment so that the corresponding tree node becomes selected. `key = e.detail?.key`
 - show the tree with lines
 - when the user clicks on a tree-item (onSelect):
   ```python